-- 1. Demonstrate knowledge of the juvenile justice system; its history, diversion, and community interventions, extent of delinquency, and biological and psychological explanations for delinquency. - 2.
-Demonstrate knowledge of juvenile law. - 3.
-Demonstrate knowledge of the authority of the juvenile court and juvenile procedure. - 4.
-Demonstrate knowledge required to take a juvenile into temporary custody. - 5.
+- 1. Critically analyze the distinctions between the adult and juvenile justice systems. - 2.
+Critically evaluate Constitutional protections extended to juveniles through judicial decisions. - 3.
+Demonstrate knowledge of the juvenile justice system; its history, diversion, and community interventions, extent of delinquency, and biological and psychological explanations for delinquency. - 4.
+Demonstrate knowledge of juvenile law. - 5.
+Demonstrate knowledge of the authority of the juvenile court and juvenile procedure. - 6.
+Demonstrate knowledge required to take a juvenile into temporary custody. - 7.
 Demonstrate knowledge of the requirements relating to the advisement of the constitutional rights of a juvenile.

-- 6. Demonstrate knowledge of requirements pertaining to the segregation of juveniles. - 7.
-Demonstrate knowledge of typical juvenile case proceeding. - 8.
+- 8. Demonstrate knowledge of requirements pertaining to the segregation of juveniles. - 9.
+Demonstrate knowledge of typical juvenile case proceeding. - 10.
 Demonstrate knowledge of the difference between a status offense, deliquency and dependency.